Let’s talk about Newari (Newa) festivals name and about it.

 Pancha Dan is observed by Buddhists only, especially by Shakyas and Bajracharyas.
-Buddhist antiques are displaced and gigantic effigies of Dipankar are parade around the town.
+Buddhist antiques are displaced and gigantic effigies of Dipankar are paraded around the town.
 However, the main highlight of the festival is the giving away of alms to Buddhist monks.

 Ghayh Chaku Sanhlhu

-Pahan chare or Pasa Chare is specially observed in Kathmandu only.
+Pahan chare or Pasa Chare is especially observed in Kathmandu only.
 On this day, Mahadev in the form of Pisach (Lukumahadyah) is worshipped.
 Thus the festival is also known as Pisach Chaturdasi.
 Different palanquin circumambulation takes place in Kathmandu for a week.